 Inter-service communication is achieved through common service interfaces and capability metadata exchange.
-The standard service interfaces can be grouped into three types: a) capability metadata exchange: inter-service communication (set-up stage); b) interactive data display: selecting layer composition and bounding box regions; and c) querying of data itself over the display, getting further information about the data content and attributes.
+The standard service interfaces can be grouped into three types: a) capability metadata exchange: inter-service communication (set-up stage); b) interactive data display: selecting layer composition and bounding box regions; and c) querying of data itself over the display: getting further information about the data content and attributes.

 As mentioned before, capability helps clients make valid requests for its successive queries.
-Capability basically provides information about the data sets and operations available on them with communication protocols, return types, attribute based constraints, etc. Each domain has different set of attributes for the data and it is defined in ASL common data model.
-For example, in GIS domain, attributes might be bounding box values (defining a range query for data sets falling in a rectangular region) and coordinate reference system.
+Capability basically provides information about the data sets and operations available on them with communication protocols, return types, attribute based constraints etc. Each domain has different set of attributes for the data and it is defined in ASL common data model.
+For example in GIS domain sample attributes might be bounding box values (defining a range query for data sets falling in a rectangular region) and coordinate reference system.

 Standard requests/query instances for the standard service interfaces are created according to the standard agreed-on request schemas.
-These are defined by open standards bodies in corresponding domains.
+These are defined by open standard bodies in corresponding domain.
 The request instances contain format and attribute constraints related to the ASL common data model.
-For example in the GIS domain, getMap request defines a map images' return format (JPEG, PNG, SVG, etc.), height, width, bounding box values, and so on.
-Format, height and width are related to display, but bounding box values are related to the attributes of the data defined in its ASL representation provided by ASFS.
-In this specific example of the getMap request, ASVS must both visualize information through the getMap service interface and provide a way of navigating ASFS services and their underlying database.
+For example in GIS domain, getMap request defines a map images' return format (JPEG, PNG, SVG etc.), height, width, bounding box values etc. Format, height and width are related to display, but bounding box values are related to the attributes of the data defined in its ASL representation provided by ASFS.
+In that specific example of getMap request, ASVF both visualize information through getMap service interface and provide a way of navigating ASFS and their underlying database.
 ASVS make successive queries to the related ASVSs to get the ASL data and render it to create final display for its clients.

 In ASIS, the task of mediators is to translate requests to the standard service interfaces to those of the information/data sources', and transform the results provided by the information source back to the ASIS's standard formats.
-For ASFS, the returned data is ASL, and for ASVS the returned results can be any kind of display format such as images.
+In ASFS case it is ASL and in ASVS case it is any kind of display format such as images.

-Acting as a proxy of information source, the mediators communicate with an information source in its native language and API.
-They communicate with ASIS in a commonly agreed language (ASL) and Web Service API calls (such as getCapabilities, GetFeature and DescribeFeatureType in GIS).
-Because of the obvious heterogeneity between different science domains, each will need to extend and create its own service interfaces corresponding WMS and WFS, as well as XML-based queries for those services.
-Using common data model-ASL and common services make autonomous resource to be integrated into the system in a manageable way.
+Acting as a proxy of information source, the mediators communicate with an information source in its native language and API, and communicate with the ASIS in a commonly agreed language (ASL) and Web Service API (such as getCapabilities, GetFeature and DescribeFeatureType in GIS).
+Due to the semantic heterogeneity between different science domains, they need to extend and create their own service interfaces corresponding WMS and WFS, as well as xml-based queries for those services.
+Using common data model-ASL and common services make autonomous resource to be integrated to the system in a manageable way.

-The mediators-wrappers enable data sources integrated to the system conform to the global data model (ASL) but enable the data sources to maintain their internal structure.
-At the end, this whole mediator system provides a large degree of autonomy.
+The mediators-wrappers enable data sources integrated to the system conform to the global data model (AS), but enable the data sources to maintain their internal structure and, at the end, this whole mediator system provides a large degree of autonomy.
 Instead of actual physical data federation, system makes distributed querying and response composition on the fly.